 “Coffee is real good when you drink it; it gives you time to think.
 It’s a lot more than just a drink; it’s something happening.
 Not as in hip, but like an event, a place to be, but not like a location, but like somewhere within yourself.
 It gives you time, but not actual hours or minutes, but a chance to be, like be yourself, and have a second cup.”– Gertrude Stein

 Spaniards might not be as stylish as people in Vienna and they probably didn’t invent a society around coffee, making from this a cultural experience, but they still have some interesting habits when it comes to coffee.

-I’ve made this article for first time travelers to Spain and for those who believed that ordering a coffee at Starbucks can be difficult.
+I’ve made this article for first time travelers to Spain and for those who believe that ordering a coffee at Starbucks can be difficult.

 My coffee experience in Spain

-First of all, coffee in Spain is delicious and varied but it takes some time to get used to the ritual of ordering it.
-Even so, if you learn how to order a coffee in Madrid, that doesn’t mean you will get the same in Andalucía or in any other region.
+First of all, coffee in Spain is delicious and varied, but it takes some time to get used to the ritual of ordering it.
+Even so, if you learn how to order a coffee in Madrid, that doesn’t mean you will get the same in Andalusia or in any other region.
 Things are complicated, I think Spaniards are complicated, that’s why it’s almost impossible not to like them.

 In my first trip to Spain, I didn’t actually understand too much about coffee, maybe because during that period I was not preoccupied about this type of entertainment, or maybe I was too busy falling in love with the beautiful country, but once with the time, have followed other travels on the same territory guided by different meanings and purposes, and many things have changed.

-It’s funny in how many ways I’ve seen Spain over the time and it’s strange that I still feel so attracted to this country.
+It’s funny in how many ways I’ve seen Spain over time, and it’s strange that I still feel so attracted to this country.
 As I’ve already said in a previous post, Spain is the country that discovered me, while I haven’t even had the courage to visit it all.

 Anyway, I think it’s time to talk about coffee